mockab/unifi-dual-wan-monitor/README.md

 Simple bash script to help monotor the status of both WAN interfaces of a UDM Pro

-Should be ran on your UDM on startup https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script#manually-install-steps
+setup_monitor_wans.sh Should be ran on your UDM on startup https://github.com/unifi-utilities/unifios-utilities/tree/main/on-boot-script#manually-install-steps